akka/akka/akka-docs/rst/scala/actors.rst

 Defining an Actor class
 -----------------------

-Actor classes are implemented by extending the Actor class and implementing the :meth:`receive` method.
+Actors are implemented by extending the :class:`Actor` base trait and implementing the :meth:`receive` method.
 The :meth:`receive` method should define a series of case statements (which has the type ``PartialFunction[Any, Unit]``) that defines which messages your Actor can handle, using standard Scala pattern matching,